Josh012006/RPG-Game/README.md

 I'm currently working on it and it's a great experience for me.

 ## Give it a try
-You can see what I've already done by clicking on main.exe.
+You can see what I've already done by clicking on main.exe after the download and after you've unzipped the file.
 Have fun!!